-- Share your goal with others to keep you both motivated and accountable.
+- Share your goals for the New Year with others to keep you both motivated and accountable.
 If you are making 2019 a life changing year, having a buddy to help you stay focused and on task is priceless.
 I always find it funny that people don’t bring others into life changing goals if they can.
 Nothing like having to answer to someone else to keep you honest and on track.

 - Create a simple spreadsheet to track your progress.
 Let’s face it, some of us are detailed oriented and some are not.
 If you are handy with Excel and like to track changes, this is great way to keep a running log of what you are doing and how you are doing it.

 - Stay positive even when you take several steps backward.
 Just keep swimming is sometimes the right thing to do even when the current is sometimes pushing you back.
 Part of keeping a positive attitude is doing some of the things in the list above like journaling, staying focused and keeping a clear image in your mind of what you are trying to accomplish.
-Doing these things will keep you positive and motivated regardless of your short term progress.
+Doing these things will keep you positive, reach your attainable goals for the new year and stay motivated regardless of your short term progress.